Learning What Matters: Steering Diffusion via Spectrally Anisotropic Forward Noise: Implementation details

 \subsubsection{Power-Law Weighting implementation}

 \paragraph{Discretization and batching.} In code, we construct the grid with $f_x(k)=\frac{k}{W}-\tfrac{1}{2}$ and $f_y(\ell)=\frac{\ell}{H}-\tfrac{1}{2}$ for $k\in\{0,\dots,W-1\}$, $\ell\in\{0,\dots,H-1\}$ (equivalently, \texttt{np.linspace(-0.5,0.5,\,W)} and \texttt{H}).
-The weight $w_\alpha$ is broadcast across batch (and channels, if present).
+This follows the standard \texttt{fftfreq} convention, where frequencies are expressed in cycles per pixel on $[-\tfrac{1}{2},\tfrac{1}{2}]$ and $\pm\tfrac{1}{2}$ correspond to Nyquist.
+If one instead parameterizes frequencies on $[-1,1]$ via $f' = 2 f$ (and hence $r'(f') = 2 r(f)$), the same power-law shape can be recovered by defining $w'_\alpha(f') = (r'(f')/2 + \varepsilon)^\alpha$; any resulting global scale factor in $w$ (and thus in $\Sigma_w$) is absorbed into $\sigma_t^2$ or removed by the per-sample variance normalization used in our implementation, so the inductive bias depends only on the relative weighting across frequencies, not on the chosen numeric range.~The weight $w_\alpha$ is broadcast across batch (and channels, if present).
 For convenience, one may multiply in the \texttt{fftshift}-centered domain and undo the shift before the inverse FFT; this is equivalent to multiplying in the unshifted domain since $w_\alpha$ is radial.

 \paragraph{Optional variance calibration.} To keep $\mathbb E\|\boldsymbol\epsilon^{(\alpha)}\|_2^2$ roughly constant across $\alpha$, an energy-preserving scalar

 can be applied in \eqref{eq:powerlaw_apply}, i.e., $\mathbf N_{\mathrm{freq}}^{(\alpha)}\leftarrow C_\alpha\,\mathbf N_{\mathrm{freq}}\cdot w_\alpha$.
 (Our experiments omit this by default, matching the implementation in the main text.)